chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

   if the sequence contains no elements.
 - `LastOrNone(predicate)` returns the last element of a sequence that satisfies the predicate, or `Maybe<T>.None` if no such element is found.
+- `ElementAtOrNone(index)` returns the element at the specified index in a sequence or `Maybe<T>.None` if the index is out of range.
 - `SingleOrNone()` returns the only element of a sequence, or `Maybe<T>.None` if the sequence is empty or contains more than one element. **WARNING:**
-  Here we differ in behaviour from the standard query `SingleOrDefault` which throws an exception if there is more than one element in the sequence.
+  This operator differs in behaviour from the standard query `SingleOrDefault` which throws an exception if there is more than one element in the sequence.
 - `SingleOrNone(predicate)` returns the only element of a sequence that satisfies a specified predicate, or `Maybe<T>.None` if no such element exists or there are more than one of them. **WARNING:**
-  Here we differ in behaviour from the standard query `SingleOrDefault` which throws an exception if more than one element satisfies the predicate.
+  This operator differs in behaviour from the standard query `SingleOrDefault` which throws an exception if more than one element satisfies the predicate.
-- `ElementAtOrNone(index)` returns the element at the specified index in a sequence or `Maybe<T>.None` if the index is out of range.
 - `IsEmpty` returns true if the sequence is empty; otherwise false.
 - `EmptyIfNull` returns a new empty sequence if the sequence is empty; otherwise it returns the sequence.

+#### Reducing

-#### Aggregation Operations
+#### Folding

 ### `Collect` and `CollectAny`